 We are expanding the Rising Network community and introducing Rising Network ‘Chapters’ – led by our Chapter Leads who sit within the Leadership Team for each Chapter.
 Our chapters are local communities to connect, inspire and empower women, each with their own calendar of events, workshops and activities for women in the local area.

 Head of HR UK & EMEA, Domino Printing Sciences

 Sharon is currently Head of HR UK & EMEA at Domino Printing Sciences in Bar Hill, Cambridge.
 She has worked in Human Resources for over 25 years, beginning her career in the 1990’s at Napp Pharmaceuticals on the Cambridge Science Park.
 Sharon has gained significant HR experience across a variety of sectors including Telecoms, Higher Education, Software, Retail and Engineering.
 She is passionate about HR and is particularly interested in the rising trend in applying ‘disruptive approaches’ in the workplace.
 An advocate for greater diversity in technology and engineering she is committed to leading change.
 Domino is now a member of WISE (Women in Science and Engineering) and has started reaching out to similar organisations to find new and innovative ways to attract more women into STEM roles.

-Leadership Development, Talent, Engagement, Employee Experience and Wellness are a few of the key projects that Sharon and the Domino HR Team are focussing on right now.
+Leadership Development, Talent, Engagement, Employee Experience and Wellness are a few of the key projects that Sharon and the Domino HR Team are focusing on right now.

 Sharon is a Chartered Member of the CIPD and has also taken opportunities to develop elsewhere.
 She is a trained Doula, Childbirth Educator and Yoga for Pregnancy Teacher, teaching Yogabirth classes in Cambridge for eight years until 2016.
 She is married, has three children and lives in St Ives Cambridgeshire.